p2p-org/economy/README.md

 ### 5. Submit a PR to the repository

-**Serverless team members**
+**P2P Economy team members**

-> [click here to add a post](https://github.com/serverless/blog/new/master/post) or submit a PR.
+> [click here to add a post](https://github.com/p2p-org/economy/new/master/post) or submit a PR.

-**External contributors**

-> Fork this repo and submit a PR.
-[This video guide will walk you through the process](https://www.youtube.com/watch?v=ps1oQeg-0ss)

-We will review and publish your post with our audience on [serverless.com](https://serverless.com/blog/) and share it all around the web!
+We will review and publish your post with our audience on [economy.p2p.org](https://economy.p2p.org/) and share it all around the web!

-Ping us with any questions on [Twitter](http://twitter.com/goserverless) or [post an issue](https://github.com/serverless/blog/issues/new) and we will get back with you shortly.
+Ping us with any questions on [Twitter](http://twitter.com/) or [post an issue](https://github.com/p2p-org/economy/issues/new) and we will get back with you shortly.

 ---